gr4yx01/gr4yx01/README.md

       ```

 - Nanocodes website: [Live](https://nanocodes.com.ng)
-  - Completely finalized and launched the company website during my internship, alongside other interns.
-Around 35 students were able to register for a digital skillset on the website.
+  - finalized and launched the company website during my internship, alongside other interns.
+About 5 students were able to register for a digital skillset on the website.
     ```
       Technologies used: Reactjs, TailwindCSS, SWR, JwtToken
     ```

-- Bulloak ( An investment platform ): [Live](https://bulloakltd.com)
+- Bulloak ( An investment platform ): [Live](https://bulloakltd.com), Frontend Techlead
   - Finally launched this product just at the end of my internship at Nanocodes programming Limited
   - Revamped dashboard Interface
   - Connected the entire endpoints for withdrawal, deposit and transfer page